strnad/CrewAI-Studio/README.md

 - **Multi-platform support**: Works on Windows, Linux and MacOS.
 - **No coding required**: User-friendly interface for interacting with CrewAI.
 - **Conda and virtual environment support**: Choose between Conda and a Python virtual environment for installation.
-- **CrewAI tools** You can use crewai tools to interact with real world. ~~Crewai studio uses a forked version of crewai-tools with some bugfixes and enhancements (https://github.com/strnad/crewAI-tools)~~ (bugfixes aready merged to crewai-tools)
+- **CrewAI tools** You can use crewai tools to interact with real world. ~~Crewai studio uses a forked version of crewai-tools with some bugfixes and enhancements (https://github.com/strnad/crewAI-tools)~~ (bugfixes already merged to crewai-tools)
 - **\*NEW\* Custom Tools** Custom tools for calling APIs and for writing files.
 More will be added soon
 - **API support**: Currently OpenAI, Groq, Anthropic and LM Studio backends are supported.
 OpenAI key is probably still needed for embeddings in many tools.
 Don't forget to load an embedding model when using LM Studio.
 - **Single Page app export**: Feature to export crew as simple single page streamlit app (doesn't support custom tools yet).